reference

 Some agents support project-level skill installation.
 This installs the skill file inside the project directory instead of globally:

-docmancer install claude-code --project
+docmancer agent install claude-code --project

-docmancer install gemini --project
+docmancer agent install gemini --project

-docmancer install cline --project
+docmancer agent install cline --project

 Project-level skills are useful when you want the docmancer skill to be available only within a specific project, or when you want to commit the skill file to version control so team members get it automatically.